CanastaWiki/Canasta-Documentation/cli.md

 AWS_S3_BUCKET=
 RESTIC_PASSWORD=
 ```
-2. When using restic for the first time in a Canasta installation please run the following command to initialize a restic repo in AWS S3 Bucket specified in the `.env` file.
+2. When using restic for the first time in a Canasta installation, run the following command to initialize a restic repo in the AWS S3 bucket specified in the `.env` file:
 ```
 sudo canata restic init -i canastaId
 ```
 Now you should be able to use any of the available commands.

-### Available Restic Commands:
+### Available restic commands
   ```
   check         Check restic snapshots diff          Show difference between two snapshots